The excluded minors for the intersection of bicircular and lattice path matroids: Excluded Minors that are Lattice Path

 Since $M$ is not bicircular, \autoref{lem:2x3_subgrid} implies that $M$ has at least one element contained in three consecutive intervals of $\mathcal{N}$.
 Without loss of generality, let these intervals be $N_1,N_2$ and $N_3$.
 Assume $x$ is the largest such element.
 Furthermore, if the greatest element of $N_2$, $u_2$, is not an element of $N_4$, then $l_4 > u_2$, which violates the upper bound property, contradicting \autoref{lem:vert_3_connected_interval}.
 Thus, $u_2$ is contained in $N_2$, $N_3$ and $N_4$, and so $M$ has some least element $y$ contained in the intervals $N_2, N_3$ and $N_4$.
-Note that we must have $y > x$.
+Since $M$ has no $U_{4,7}$-minor, there are no elements contained in all four intervals of $\mathcal{N}$, so we have $y > x$.